 The Most Common Causes Of Toothaches

 Broadly speaking, tooth cavities are the most common cause of any kind of toothache.
 Nevertheless, specific types of tooth pain can signal the presence of other problems and yield clues about the severity of decay involved:

 Type 1: Temporary Tooth Sensitivity

-If you experience temporary tooth sensitivity (lasting fewer than 30 seconds) when ingesting hot or cold foods/beverages, it is likely not cause for significant concern.
+If you experience temporary tooth sensitivity (lasting fewer than 30 seconds) when ingesting hot or cold foods/beverages, it does likely not cause significant concern.
 Most often, this kind of tooth pain is the result of mild tooth decay or gum recession.

 Type 2: Lingering Tooth Sensitivity

 If the pain you experience in response to hot or cold temperature exposure lasts longer than 30 seconds, you very likely have one or more untreated cavities or significant trauma-related tooth damage that needs professional attention.
 When you visit a dental clinic in Vancouver for this kind of toothache, your dentist will likely take x-rays to determine the severity of the decay/damage and may recommend a root canal procedure.

 Type 3: Throbbing Pain Or Constant Pressure In The Tooth That Is Aggravated By Chewing

 This type of toothache is most often indicative of an infection in the dental pulp (the soft tissue inside the tooth, surrounding the nerve).
 This requires a dental appointment at a qualified dental clinic in Vancouver as, left untreated, this type of infection can easily become an abscess.
 An abscess, characterized by severe throbbing pain, would require emergency treatment.